Overo Extension

 Daemon

-It can be useful to start a daemon at the end of the boot process in order to run your own program at the start up of the e-puck (the console mode won't be accessible).
-This can be done by extracting this file into /etc/init.d and then:
+It can be useful to start a daemon at the end of the boot process in order to run your own program at the start up of the e-puck (when the console mode won't be accessible).
+This can be done by placing your program executable into /etc/init.d and then:

 cp /path/to/your/executable /usr/sbin/mainProgram cd /etc/init.d update-rc.d mainProgram defaults 99